UniFy-Endpoint/Deploy-Microsoft-365-Apps/README.md

 Deploy **Microsoft 365 Apps for Enterprise** or **Microsoft 365 Apps for Business** from **Intune** as a Win32 App (optimized for Autopilot ESP).

 You do **not** need to package the script and the `.xml` configuration files into an `.intunewin` file every time.
-The file located in the **Package** folder is already packaged and can be used directly as a Win32 App to configure and install Microsoft 365 Apps.

 A new `.intunewin` file should only be created if:
-- Modifications are made to the `.xml` files, or
+- Modifications are made to the `.xml` files, or the Script.
-- A new configuration file is required.

 ---